 Here are some tips to identify a possible broken leg in cats.
 Remember to contact your veterinarian as soon as possible if you suspect your cat may have a broken leg!
 Generally, they will want to see your cat for an exam, and sometimes an x-ray.

-5 Ways To Tell if Your Cat Might Have a Broken Leg
+The 5 Ways To Tell if Your Cat Has a Broken Leg

 1. They Are Limping, or Not Putting Weight on the Leg

 It may sound obvious, but one of the easiest signs that your cat could potentially have a broken leg is if they are limping.
 This can, however, look very different, depending on the cat, as all cats react to pain differently.

 Some cats may limp only slightly, while others may not put any weight on the limb in question—choosing to hold it up, instead.